anvikav/Anvika_BlueStampPortfolio/index.md

 layout: default
 ---

-# The Assistive Smart Jacket
+# The Assistive Smart Jacket: Technology of the Future

+_italic_

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|